 4. Ownership of Intellectual Property.

 A. Client Intellectual Property.
-All work performed by the Company for the Client will become the property of the Client upon full payment of all amounts due and owing; provided, however, the Company may retain ownership of certain source code, in which case the Client is granted a non-revocable, non-exclusive, worldwide, royalty free license to use such source code owned by the Company.
+Aside from derivative works or inventions based on Company’s pre-existing ideas, skills, tools, processes or techniques that are created in conjunction with the provision of the Services and which are subject to this section and thereby are assignable to Client, Company will retain the right to all of its ideas, skills, tools, processes and techniques possessed by Company prior to the Effective Date of this Agreement.
+Other than as set forth above, all work performed by the Company for the Client will become the property of the Client upon full payment of all amounts due and owing; provided, however, the Company may also retain ownership of certain source code, in which case the Client is granted a non-revocable, non-exclusive, worldwide, royalty free license to use such source code owned by the Company.
 Additionally, the Client’s work may contain software and other property licensed by third parties, in such event the terms of such third party license shall control.
 Client shall be responsible for researching, obtaining, and filing all trademark, copyright, patent, or other intellectual property protections for the Client content, its look and feel, any logos, any “tag lines,” or any other materials or documentation designed or developed by the Company for Client.
 Client agrees that the Company may display Client work product and Client’s name and logo in the Company’s portfolio, client list and marketing materials.

 B. Company Intellectual Property.
 The Company is the owner, licensee or sublicense of various pre-existing development tools, routines, subroutines and/or other programs, data, and materials that the Company may use or implement in the development of the Services (“Background Technology”).
 The Company retains all right, title and interest in and to the Background Technology, and hereby grants Client a non-exclusive license to use the Background Technology only to the extent necessary to complete the Services.
 Client is not authorized to sell or license any Background Technology or rights thereto to any other person or firm.